 AIDS United is part of the evaluation and technical assistance provider for the Black Women First Initiative, in partnership with The University of Massachusetts at Lowell, Boston University Center for Innovation in Social Work & Health, and Impact Marketing + Communications.
 The initiative supports the design, implementation and evaluation of bundled evidence-informed interventions for Black women living with HIV.

-We provide community-based organizations with the help and tools they need to address the HIV epidemic in their communities more effectively.
+We provide community-based organizations with the help and tools they need to effectively address the HIV epidemic in their communities.

 PACT empowers communities disproportionately impacted by HIV through innovative approaches to distributing knowledge, health messaging and tools they need to make healthy decisions for themselves and those they love.